strongloop-archive/loopback4-example-log-extension/README.md

 }
 ```

-As we won't be making changes to `timer.provider.ts`, we can now shift our focus to `log-action.provider.ts`.
-We'll update it to retrieve the metadata for the request context (based on the current controller and method).
-This will require us to inject the current controller and method from the current request context.
-Since bindings are usually resolved at run time and every request has a unique context, we must use `@inject.getter` which returns a function that can resolve binding dynamically.
-We can then call this function to get the binding values from the request context instead of the binding being resolved at run time (technically it's still resolved at run time but we just get a function to call and not the actual value).
+Update `log-action.provider.ts` to retrieve the metadata for the request stored by the decorator (based on the current controller and method).
+Inject the current controller and method from the current request context so metadata can be retrieved.
+Since bindings are usually resolved at run time and every request has a unique context, use `@inject.getter` which returns a function that can resolve bindings dynamically.
+Call this function to get the binding values from the request context instead of the binding being resolved at run time (technically it's still resolved at run time but we just get a function to call and not the actual value).

 The updated `log-action.provider.ts` will look as follows:
 ```ts